-LINCOLN, Neb., Aug.
-10, 2021 - Agricultural producers impacted by drought can now request having and grazing on Conservation Reserve Program (CRP) acres in certain Nebraska counties, while still receiving their full rental payment for the land.
+MANHATTAN, Kan. - Aug.
+23, 2021 - Agricultural producers impacted by drought can now request haying and grazing on Conservation Reserve Program (CRP) acres in certain Kansas counties, while still receiving their full rental payment for the land.

-"Drought is heavily impacting livestock producers in parts of Nebraska and across the country, and emergency haying or grazing of lands enrolled in CRP is one more drought mitigation tool to help producers," said Zach Ducheneaux, Administrator of USDA's Farm Service Agency (FSA).
+"Drought is heavily impacting livestock producers in Kansas and across the country, and emergency haying or grazing of lands enrolled in CRP is one more drought mitigation tool to help producers," said Zach Ducheneaux, Administrator of USDA's Farm Service Agency (FSA).
 "While CRP makes annual rental payments for land in conservation, under certain circumstances, FSA can allow the haying and grazing of these lands to mitigate the impacts of natural disasters without a reduction in payments.
 As part of our climate-smart agriculture efforts, we are working with all stakeholder groups to ensure that supplemental benefits of CRP acres, like emergency haying and grazing, can be accessed in a manner that is more universally beneficial."

 Outside of the primary nesting season, emergency haying and grazing of CRP acres may be authorized to provide relief to livestock producers in areas affected by a severe drought or similar natural disaster.
-The primary nesting season for Nebraska ended July 15.
-Counties are approved for emergency haying and grazing due to drought conditions on a county-by-county basis using the D-2 drought classification on the U.S. Drought Monitor as the main program trigger.
-Producers interested in emergency haying or grazing of CRP should contact their county FSA office to find out whether their county is eligible.
+The primary nesting season for Kansas ended July 15.
+Counties are approved for emergency haying and grazing due to drought conditions on a county-by-county basis when a county is designated as level "D2 Drought - Severe" according to the U.S. Drought Monitor.
+FSA provides a weekly, online update of eligible counties.
+Producers interested in Emergency Haying and Grazing on CRP acres should contact FSA to determine if their county is still eligible for emergency authorization.
+If emergency haying and grazing is still available, producers will need complete a formal request.